-How Pulse works
+How Spike works

 Let’s ask our data scientist, Jérôme:

 We look at the expected number of mentions, calculated based on a statistical model calibrated on your previous week’s historical data, and taking into account the hourly and daily seasonalities.
-You’ll get a pulse if you deviate too much from our expectations.
+You’ll get a Spike if you deviate too much from our expectations.

 First, we find the alert’s average number of mentions from the past week.
 Then we look at the usual patterns for your alert at that time, on that day.
 Those are “seasonal” patterns.
-If your alert’s activity is way different than those, you’ll receive a pulse.
+If your alert’s activity is way different than those, you’ll receive a Spike.

-How to receive pulses
+How to receive Spikes